Hackerspace2023/HackerSpace/README.md

 Coding Community Website
 Welcome to the Hackerspace Community Open Source Project!

+👋 Hey there, tech enthusiasts!

+Are you eager to participate in Hacktoberfest and make a significant impact in the world of open source?
+Look no further than HackerSpace, your passport to this exciting journey! 🌐💻

+HackerSpace isn't just a project; it's a beacon of our mission and vision for the tech community.
+It's the perfect hub for all tech-savvy individuals to unite, learn, and thrive, whether you're a seasoned pro or a newcomer looking to dive into the world of Open Source and cutting-edge technologies.

+Our primary focus?
+Providing an inviting gateway for beginners itching to contribute to open-source projects. 🌟

 <a href="https://github.com/Hackerspace2023/HackerSpace/issues"><img src="https://img.shields.io/github/issues/Hackerspace2023/HackerSpace"></a>
 <a href="https://github.com/Hackerspace2023/HackerSpace/pulls"><img src="https://img.shields.io/github/issues-pr/Hackerspace2023/HackerSpace"></a>
 <a href="https://github.com/Hackerspace2023/HackerSpace/network/members"><img src="https://img.shields.io/github/forks/Hackerspace2023/HackerSpace"></a>